Eomm/blog-posts/bonus/graphql-loader/README.md

 ```

 As you can see, we have replaced the `resolvers.Developer.builtProjects` function with the `loaders` one.
-The difference is that the `loaders` receives an array of queries (results from the parent query) instead of a single `parent` object.
+The difference is that the `loaders` receive an array of queries (results from the parent query) instead of a single `parent` object.
 Mercurius will batch the queries and call the `loader` function only once.

 In this new loader function, you can run a single query to fetch all the data you need and then